QuaSi-Software/Website/_posts/2023-11-30_OpenMod_listing.md

 excerpt_separator: <!--more-->
 ---

-Our simulation tools GenSim and ReSiE are now listed in the wiki of the openmod initiative!
+Our simulation tools *GenSim* and *ReSiE* are now listed in the wiki of the openmod initiative!
 Check out the details of [GenSim](https://wiki.openmod-initiative.org/wiki/QuaSi_-_GenSim) and [ReSiE](https://wiki.openmod-initiative.org/wiki/QuaSi_-_ReSiE) in the wiki.

-The openmod initiative is fostering open source and open data in energy modelling and provides next to a great community also a comprehensive database of open source tools in the field of energy modeling.
+The openmod initiative is fostering open source and open data in energy modeling and offers a large community as well as a comprehensive database with open source tools in the field of energy modeling.